evhub/coconut/README.rst

   -s, --strict        enforce code cleanliness standards

-  -r, --run           run files after compiling them
+  -r, --run           run a file instead of compiling it

-  -e, --examine       disable writing of compiled code

   -i, --interact      force the interpreter to start

   -d, --debug         show compiled python being executed

   -c, --code          run code passed in as string

   --autopep8          use autopep8 to format compiled code

 Syntax